 And comparing results with a nearby competitor can be helpful as well.

 Growing Share of Voice

-The internet has taken an already crowded room and stuffed as many brands as it can in consumers’ faces, making it harder to stand apart in any category.
+The internet has taken an already crowded room and expanded its scope to accommodate global competitors as well.
+This makes it harder to stand apart in any category.
 If you plan to win, you need to bring your ‘A’ game, arming yourself with the best social media monitoring tools available.

-A good tool has the ability to measure your brand’s share of voice against many others, viewing not just sentiment, but consumer reactions – to prices, services or even delivery.
+A good tool can measure your brand’s share of voice against many others, viewing not just sentiment, but consumer reactions – to prices, services or even delivery.
 You’ll be able to see what’s driving brand conversations and monitor your market perception via social media and news media, benchmarking your share of voice as you go.

 As an example, below we have three of the top soda brands, anonymized.
 We can clearly see how many posts, potential impressions each has, as well as Net Sentiment (a measure from -100 to100) and passion intensity (a scale from 0 – 100):

 Beyond understanding share of voice and if you’re winning consumer love, you can plan for and benchmark campaigns . . .